Close

 Stability of Revenue

-Direct taxes, particularly income tax and corporate tax provide a stable source of revenue for governments.
+Direct taxes in India, particularly income tax and corporate tax provide a stable source of revenue for governments.
 The income generated through these taxes is relatively predictable, allowing governments to plan and allocate resources more effectively.

 Encourages Fiscal Responsibility